 How to sow your wildflower seeds

 Like most things, preparation is key!
 And that is no different for wildflowers.
 While they are easy to manage once they have been sown, it’s the preparation stages that require some attention to detail.
 Creating the perfect seedbed free from debris, weeds, or flora is a key part of your wildflower’s success.
-Our guide on how to sow your wildflower meadow goes through each step, and if followed correctly, you will no doubt see a beautiful display of wildflower blooms soon after sowing!
+Our guide on how to sow your wildflower seeds goes through each step, and if followed correctly, you will no doubt see a beautiful display of wildflower blooms soon after sowing!

 Choosing a wildflower seed mix to sow

 Before you choose a wildflower mix, you need to know which wildflower mix to sow.
 It’s best to understand what each of our individual wildflower seed mixes is for; this way, you can find the best seed for your needs, soil types and chosen locations.
 We have a range of ten different wildflower seed mixes, each carefully created and tailored to specific soil types and locations.
 So, if your garden suffers from clay soils, shaded spots or if you are trying to attract more bees and butterflies – one of our wildflower seed mixes will match your needs!

 For more tips and tricks on sowing, growing, and maintaining your wildflower garden, head over to our wildflower help and advice page and our Wildflowers Frequently Asked Questions section.